-Nicola is one of very few performers and teachers in Manitoba to have successfully pursued actual, advanced training in professional-level raks sharqi and folkloric as both a dancer and a teacher.
-Nicola has trained with some of its very best professionals, including Hadia of Canada, Denise Enan of Canada/Egypt, Dina of Cairo, Sahra Saeeda Kent of U.S.A., and Cassandra Shore of U.S.A..
+Nicola is one of very few performers and teachers in Manitoba to have advanced training in professional-level raks sharqi and folkloric as both a dancer and a teacher.
+Nicola has trained with some of its very best, including Hadia of Canada, Denise Enan of Canada/Egypt, Dina of Cairo, Sahra Saeeda Kent of U.S.A., and Cassandra Shore of U.S.A..

-This method delivers a smarter, safer, more effective, and therapeutic way of dancing that respects the dancer’s well-being as equally important as the look of the movements.
+The Savvy Body Bellydance method delivers a smarter, safer, more effective, and therapeutic way of dancing, that upholds the dancer’s well-being as equally important as the look of the movements.
 This means better, more authentic, yummier, and more liberated movements.
-It also means respecting the body, and not forcing ourselves into unnatural ranges of movement and contortions.
+It also means respecting the body, and not forcing it into unnatural ranges of movement and contortions.
 Hadia’s goal is to teach a new generation of thinking, aware dancers who can see, know, understand, and feel the difference between dancing as the Egyptian dancers do.

 We start from full, complete movements, and work towards refinement, nuance, and definition.
 We pull aspects and articulations from these big movements to find the smaller, more percussive ones.
 This is very different than the common approach where bellydance is taught as a series of small, broken-down “isolations” that “build” and “combine” into circles, eights, and undulations — e.g. the all-too-common “connect-the-dots” method that permeates most bellydance classes.

-Egyptian dance is NOT a “style”, but its own dance form — the essential movements are NOT the same as other kinds of bellydance.
+Egyptian dance is NOT a “style”, but its own dance form — its essential movements are NOT the same as other kinds of bellydance.

-Egyptian dance uplifts, inspires, and invigorates the dancer through music that is created and intended to induce joy and enchantment.
+Egyptian dance uplifts, inspires, and invigorates the dancer through music that is intended to induce joy and enchantment.

 Nicola combines her diverse experiences as a performer, certified educator, athlete, academic, and musician.
-The learning environment is innovative, supportive, thorough, and FUN.
-Learn the art and craft of this beautiful dance form, in way that respects your unique body.
-Benefits include better balance, proprioception, health, vitality, and mobility.
+Her learning and teaching approach is innovative, supportive, thorough, and FUN.
+Learn the art and craft in way that respects your unique body.
+Benefits of Egyptian dance include improved balance, coordination, proprioception, health, vitality, and mobility.

-Nicola was first trained in “old school” Salimpour (San Francisco) and Serena (New York City) techniques of American bellydance.
-These may be offered in workshop or privates, or through prop and theatrical work.
-This is to avoid muddying the essential movements and interpretations.
-Also, Nicola will not teach curriculum in regular classes that will injure, which much American technique will do.
+Nicola was first trained in “old school” Salimpour (San Francisco) and Serena (NYC) techniques of American bellydance.
+These may be taught in workshops or privates, or through prop and theatrical work.
+Nicola would like to avoid muddying the essential movements and interpretations.
+Also, Nicola will not teach curriculum in regular classes that will likely injure, which much American technique will do.
 (NO backbends, Turkish drops, head flipping, splits, or W-sits for floor work.)

 Other teachers who are offering Egyptian technique in Winnipeg include Karla Yanina and Zenobia.
 They have trained with some of the same teachers, although specific approaches, methods, and abilities are different.

 Nicola won’t endorse or recommend other teacher’s classes, as she has no specific knowledge or experience of their techniques, methodology, or teaching philosophy.
 (Not to be confused with a referral — e.g. “Teacher X is teaching a class at Facility Y”.)
-If a Winnipeg teacher claims Nicola’s endorsement, be skeptical!
+If a Winnipeg teacher claims Nicola’s endorsement, s/he’s fibbing!

 Nicola is fiercely opposed to “under-cutting” — the nasty practice of undercharging for classes in order to scoop students.
-She charges rates consistent with most dance and fitness studios, including ones where she has taught, out of respect and collegiality.
-A good class taught by a qualified teacher costs a certain, minimum amount of money.
+She charges rates consistent with most dance and fitness studios, including ones where she teaches, out of respect and collegiality.
+A good class taught by a qualified teacher costs.
 As a frame of reference, Nicola was paying $10 + GST per class in 1998.

 – inspiring and authentic music